travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 ### Book Tours

 I know i sound like a broken record and this isn't even a sponsored blog.
-But i really do love Ebates.
+But i really do love <a href="https://www.rakuten.com/r/SHETAL23?eeid=28187" rel="nofollow">Ebates </a>.
 We book most of our tours using Viator.
 But we also activate Ebates.

 I original used Viator for the first time when i booked some tours for my Aunt and her family in Las Vegas.
 After that we use Viator for all our bookings we do in any country it is offered.
 We have used it in Las Vegas (Grand Canyon ...), London (Day Tour to Stonehenge, Windsor & Bath)  & Italy (Pompeii, Vatican City ...)